necula01/jax/jax/experimental/mini_jax/README.md

 fresh variables that are collected as part of a tracing environment accompanying the tracing values.
 See below the code in `Tracer`.

+### Careful sharing in the intermediate language is important

+The choice of the intermediate language is important to ensure that the sharing that arises naturally from the computation is preserved.
+For example, this code `x = x + x; x = x + x; x = x + x` has three operations but with a symbolic expression representation we may end up with an exponential printed form:
+`((x + x) + (x + x)) + ((x + x) + (x + x))`.
+Note that the actual symbolic
+data structure will likely contain the proper sharing, since only 3 `+` nodes are constructed.

+Nevertheless, I wanted to keep the simple symbolic expressions:
+* it is actually simpler: operators applied to sub-expression arguments.
+* it is a functional representation of a whole computation DAG, the expression meaning is determined by the meaning of function's variables, we can cache results by expression object identity.

+With such an expression representation it is crucial to be careful about sharing.
+We achieve this in mini-JAX by making *heavy use of memoization: a distinct expression instance is processed at most once*.
+We added a visitor helper function for expressions that takes care of memoization.
+The cost of memoization I believe is approximately the same as using JAXPRs intermediate variables, although one can argue that in JAXPRs the cost of exposing sharing is paid only when the JAXPR is constructed.

+JAXPRs instead are written with explicit naming of all intermediate computations.
+This adds more indirection, makes it somewhat harder to see the expression in the debugger, and requires a more complex data structure, with things like topological sorting after transformations.

+In retrospect, I am not sure that the simplicity of representation as symbolic expressions is worth the extra cost of being careful about preserving sharing.

 ### Real-JAX can differentiate through control-flow

 TODO